disruptiveplanets/AIME/readme.md

 ## Not done:
 Immediate:
-1. Run higher order Kl fits
-2. Run fits with pure J2, J4, etc. coefficients.
+1. Scan for scenarios with interesting behavior
-3. Write up everything in a summary
+2. Write up everything in a summary
-4. Fix the minimization process such that it always yields positive definite Hessians and zero Jacobians.
+3. Fix the minimization process such that it always yields positive definite Hessians and zero Jacobians.

 Much later:
-1. Show that moons can be added to perturb the Jlms.
-2. Ask about two asteroids?
+2. Ask about two asteroids, or rings?

 ### Resolved case